mabdulrehmankhan/PassCracker/README.md

 # PassCracker

 ## Overview
-PassCracker is a powerful and versatile password cracking tool designed to decode various cryptographic hash functions commonly used in cybersecurity.
+PassCracker is a powerful and versatile password-cracking tool designed to decode various cryptographic hash functions commonly used in cybersecurity.
 Developed using Python, PassCracker provides an efficient and user-friendly solution for security professionals and ethical hackers to test the strength of passwords stored in hash formats.

 ## Features